ioos/bio_data_guide/CONTRIBUTING.md

 * Make sure you have the most recent version of R and R Studio
 * Start a new project in R Studio using version control
-* Fork or clone the github repository from this urL: https://github.com/ioos/bio_data_guide.git
+* Fork or clone the GitHub repository from this urL: https://github.com/ioos/bio_data_guide.git
-* Install all the requried packages: specifically `bookdown` and others as required
+* Install all the required packages: specifically `bookdown` and others as required
 * In the Build tab, click 'Build Book' or in the console run `rmarkdown::render_site(encoding = 'UTF-8')`
-* Commit and push chagnes to all modified files using the git pane in R Studio
+* Commit and push changes to all modified files using the git pane in R Studio

 ## Building and publishing the book on your fork

 * Create a fork of this repo under your ownership
 * create an empty `gh-pages` branch in your fork (see [here](https://jiafulow.github.io/blog/2020/07/09/create-gh-pages-branch-in-existing-repo/)).
 * Host [GitHub Pages](https://pages.github.com/)
-  * In your github repository, go to Settings -> Pages
+  * In your GitHub repository, go to Settings -> Pages
   * Select the `gh-pages` branch and the `/(root)` directory.
   * Select **Save**
 * You need to make a change (any change) to the repository to initiate the GitHub Action to